ssenmosip/mosip-temp-documentation/FRS-Administrator-Services.md

 #### 6.3.13 Manage List of Templates (View) [**[↑]**](#table-of-contents)
 List of Templates contains all the notification templates used by MOSIP to send notifications to the Users or Residents.
 This notification includes OTP notification, Acknowledgment Notifications etc. Even acknowledgement shown on the Pre-Registration UI is defined in the template Masterdata.
 Each template in the Masterdata has a description defined for it which indicates as to where the template is being used in MOSIP.
 The Global Admin can view list of all the defined Holidays on the Admin UI portal.
 The portal shows both Activated or Deactivated Templates.
 The list view screen follows the templatized approach as described in [Section 6.2](#62-view-master-data-for-each-table).
+The Admin can filter the list of Templates based on Status (Drop-down), Name (Search Box), Module Name (Drop-down) and Module ID (Drop-down).

 #### 6.3.14 Manage List of Titles (View)
 List of Titles contains all the salutations defined by a country in all the country defined languages.
 The Global Admin can view list of all the defined Holidays on the Admin UI portal.
 The portal shows both Activated or Deactivated Titles.
 The list view screen follows the templatized approach as described in [Section 6.2](#62-view-master-data-for-each-table).
+The Admin can filter the list of Titles based on Status (Drop-down).

 #### 6.3.15 Manage Gender Types (View) [**[↑]**](#table-of-contents)
 List of Gender Types contains all the Gender types defined by a country.
 The Global Admin can view list of all the defined Genders on the Admin UI portal.
 The portal shows both Activated or Deactivated Gender types.
 The list view screen follows the templatized approach as described in [Section 6.2](#62-view-master-data-for-each-table).

 ## 7. Approval Process (WIP) [**[↑]**](#table-of-contents)
 ### 7.1 Approval for Resource Creation